 The benefits of this method are three-fold.
-First, it establishes credibility right out of the gate for all parties.
+First, it establishes credibility right out of the gate for all parties, as the experience property management company is part of the general partnership.
 Two, the first-time syndicator can leverage the property management company’s liquidity or net worth to qualify for the loan.
 And three, since the property management company will likely bring in their own money and/or their investor’s money, it decreases the amount of money the syndicator must raise.

 Are There Any Downsides?